nadsbuhdha/portfolio-project-1/README.md

 Feature | Test | Outcome
 ------------ | ------------- | ----------
-Form | Does the form have apporpirate information to submit? | Pass Form | Does the form disable submitting without all user information included ? | Pass Form | Does the submit hover effect trigger ? | Pass Form | Is the form responsive to different device sizes ? | Pass
+Form | Does the form have appropriate information to submit? | Pass Form | Does the form disable submitting without all user information included ? | Pass Form | Does the submit hover effect trigger ? | Pass Form | Is the form responsive to different device sizes ? | Pass